City IDs, pursues next water supply

 Current drought level

-As of Sept.
-18, San Angelo is in standard conservation, which restricts outside watering to twice every seven days at no more than 1 inch per week and not between the hours of noon to 6 p.m.
+San Angelo is in standard conservation, which restricts outside watering to once every seven days at no more than 1 inch per week.
 Runoff of more than 150 feet down any street, gutter, alley or ditch is also prohibited.

 In effect when the city has more than 24 months of available water supply.